jw1912/perft/README.md

 # perft

-A fast perft implementation, mostly a testing repo for akimbo.
+A fast perft implementation.

-This perft is single-threaded, no bulk counting with pseudo-legal movegen.
+This perft is single-threaded, optional bulk counting with legal movegen.

 ## What is perft?
 Perft is a simple test to see if move generation and making/unmaking moves works correctly.